 1. Improves Product Development

-- Example: Tesla: Tesla revolutionized the electric vehicle (EV) industry by understanding that consumers were looking for more than just a car.
-Tesla built a product that appeals to environmental concerns, while also delivering high performance and innovative features.
+Example: The electric vehicle industry witnessed a revolution through Tesla by recognizing that consumers wanted more than just a basic car.
+Tesla produced a product which addresses environmental concerns and delivers both high performance and innovative features.

 2. Enhances Marketing Strategies